shopware/frontends/apps/docs/src/getting-started/routing.md

 You are done at this point if you choose to build/design custom pages or integrate an external CMS system for the page content.

-## Omiting store API calls for seoURLs
+## Omitting store API calls for seoURLs

 To create speaking links for products or categories, you must know the `seoPathInfo` from the `seoURLs` object.
 In some situations, you only have the ID of the product or category and then you may need to make an additional call to get the speaking link.
 This call costs time and can be omitted.